ABOUT THE POSITION

 REQUIRED APPLICATION MATERIALS

 APPLICATIONS ARE ACCEPTED ON A CONTINUOUS BASIS.
-Resumes are encouraged but may not be substituted for any part of the official application.
+Resumes are required and may not be a substitute for any part of the official application.
 Application forms must be filled out completely and show clearly that all minimum requirements are met.
 Faxed applications will not be accepted.
 Meeting the announced requirements does not guarantee selection in the examination process.
+Prior to appointment and in accordance to POST regulations, the successful applicant will undergo an extensive background investigation, and a psychological and physical evaluation.

 Note: The information contained in this flyer is general in nature and does not constitute an expressed or implied contract.
 Colusa County does not reimburse applicants for any travel or related expenses incurred in connection with applying for employment.
 Colusa County participates in E-Verify.
 To view the Notice of E-Verify Participation and the Right to Work posters, please visit the Employment Opportunities section of the Colusa County website.